ToadResearch/MedSchool/mcp_demo/README.md

 ### MCP tool-calling demo:

 This is a demo of the previous system we used.
 We no longer use an MCP server, but wanted to keep this here for a while since it's nice to play with.
+It no longer has access to code execution, as we've removed the relevant Docker service in order to move to using a full terminal.
+We might use this to restore code execution functionality with the MCP server... but no promises :)

 #### Current tools available: